 10:00 AM – 2 PM FREE

-The second annual Monarch Butterfly and Pollinator Festival takes flight at the Pearl with a People for Pollinators Parade led by the Pedaling Pollinators Butterfly Bikes, Monarch
+The second annual Monarch Butterfly and Pollinator Festival takes flight at the Pearl with a People for Pollinators Parade led by the Pedaling Pollinators Butterfly Bikes, kid-friendly Monarch

-butterfly tagging demos, mass butterfly releases, education, food, music and fun.
+butterfly tagging demos, education, food, music and fun.
 Costumes encouraged!
 We will gather for the parade at 9:30 AM, so come ready as your favorite pollinator.
-Butterfly releases will take place at 11:15 and 12:45.
+Don’t miss it!

 Sponsored by The Pearl, H-E-B, San Antonio River Authority, the John and Florence Newman Foundation, the Rivard Report, and Texas Butterfly Ranch.